akvo/akvo-flow-docs/docs/topic/fieldapp/5-conducting-survey.rst

 Tick one or more of the language boxes.
 Ticking just one language will display just that language for the survey.
 Ticking more than one will display multiple languages in different colors.
 The question text, question options, and tooltips will display in all of the translations you’ve selected if they’ve been entered and published from the dashboard.

-Complete the survey and click the Submit button at the end.
+Complete the survey and click the **submit button** at the end.
 The notifications bar across the top of the phone screen will tell you when the survey data has been successfully submitted.
 You can also check this from the Survey Status icon from the app home screen, from Review Submitted Surveys.

 Submitting a survey